jackson-dahl42/Family-Relationship-Algorithm/algorithm_design/Family Tree Algorithm Design.md

 create tree using Person class to make people

-let currentpersonA = personA input let currentpersonB = personB input let numberofgenerationsup = 0 let numberofgeneratinsdown = 0
+function to find number of generations up and down from A to B {
+  let personA = person inputted
+  let personB = person inputted
+  if personA is personB then end loop and return [0 generations up, and 0 generations down] let pathA = array with personA let pathB = array with personB loop forever until told to stop
+    let endOfPathA = the last element in pathA let endOfPathB = the last element in pathB if endOfPathA is equal to endOfPathB {
-loop forever
+      loop forever until told to stop {
-if currentpersonA is equal to current personB then return the the numberofgenerationsup and numberofgenerationsdown and end loop if they are not equal and currentpersonA has a parent then set currentpersonA to its parent and increase the numberofgenerationsup by 1 if currentpersonA is equal to current personB then return the the numberofgenerationsup and numberofgenerationsdown and end loop if they are not equal and currentpersonB has a parent then set currentpersonB to its parent and increase the numberofgenerationsdown by 1
+        let endOfPathA = the last element in pathA let endOfPathB = the last element in pathB if endOfPathA is not equal to endOfPathB then stop loop otherwise remove endOfPathA and endOfPathB from pathA and pathB }
+     return [the number of elements in pathA, and number of elements in pathB] this will be an array that has number of generations up at [0] and number of generations down at [1].
+This counts from personA to personB on tree. stop loop
+    }
+    other wise {
+      push the parent of endOfPathA to the end of the pathA array push the parent of endOfPathB to the end of the pathB array }
+}

-Input the numberofgenerationsup and numberofgenerationsdown into a consanguinityTable function ex. if numberofgenerationsup is 0 and numberofgenerationsdown is 0 then personA is personB
+Input the numberofgenerationsup and numberofgenerationsdown from the function above into a consanguinityTable function
-    if numberofgenerationsup is 0 and numberofgenerationsdown is 1 then personA is the parent of personB if numberofgenerationsup is 1 and numberofgenerationsdown is 0 then personA is the child of personB if numberofgenerationsup is 1 and numberofgenerationsdown is 1 then personA is the sibling of personB etc...
+    if numberofgenerationsup is 0 and numberofgenerationsdown is 0 then personA is personB if numberofgenerationsup is 0 and numberofgenerationsdown is 1 then personA is the parent of personB if numberofgenerationsup is 1 and numberofgenerationsdown is 0 then personA is the child of personB if numberofgenerationsup is 1 and numberofgenerationsdown is 1 then personA is the sibling of personB etc... or create an algorithm that does the same thing rather than a table.
 */
 ~~~